Skillet Swedish Meatballs

 - For the meatballs, in a large bowl, combine all the meatball ingredients except for the oil and mix until evenly combined.

 - Slowly add the broth, just 1/2 cup at a time, whisking quickly to remove any lumps.
 Let each addition of broth cook until thick and smooth before adding the next bit.
-Once you’ve added about 2 cups, go ahead and pour in the rest and whisk until combined.
+Once you've added about 2 cups, add the remaining broth and whisk until combined.

-- Off the heat, stir in the sour cream, whisking it in as best you can around the meatballs (adding it during the simmering time can curdle the sauce).
-Sometimes, I ladle out a bit of the warm sauce into a liquid measuring cup and whisk the sour cream in before adding it all back in to the skillet – it blends in a bit easier.
+- Off the heat, stir in the sour cream to the sauce (just whisk it in around the meatballs).
+To help it blend in easier, you can ladle out a bit of the warm sauce into a bowl and whisk the sour cream in before adding it all back in to the skillet.

-- Garnish with fresh parsley and serve over hot, cooked egg noodles, potatoes or rice.
+- Garnish with fresh or dried parsley and serve over hot, cooked egg noodles, potatoes, or rice.

 Notes